schoolofdevops/ultimate-kubernetes-bootcamp/tutorials/exposing_app_with_service.md

-## Creating a Service for Voting UI
+## Exposing Application with  a Service

 Types of Services:
   * ClusterIP